PROJECT

 The BJV continues to support marine monitoring programs to improve our understanding of turtle and whale activity in the Scott Reef area.
 These programs involve the use of innovative technology including high-definition satellite imagery and underwater microphones to better understand the marine environment and inform our management plans for any future project activities.

 Woodside understands that large areas of now-submerged land on Australia’s continental shelf would have been exposed and inhabited in the past.
 No registered Aboriginal sites are located within the proposed Browse to NWS Project development area.
-As part of project planning activities, Woodside will investigate the potential for Aboriginal archaeological material that may remain on the sea floor from a time when sea levels were lower, including through the mapping of seabed features from the Ancient landscape.
+As part of project planning activities, Woodside will investigate the potential for Aboriginal archaeological material that may remain on the sea floor from a time when sea levels were lower, including through the mapping of seabed features from the ancient landscape.
 This work will inform project implementation so that underwater cultural heritage is identified, protected and managed.

 Environmental approvals